lskatz/SneakerNet/paper/paper.md

 The plugin system has drastically lowered the activation energy needed to develop a new step in a SneakerNet workflow.
 Documentation has been provided on how to develop a new plugin, and 'Hello World' plugins have been published in three different languages: Perl, Python, and Bash.
-Because plugins are not tied to any specific language, SneakerNet has the ability to be a very collaborative project.
+Because plugins are not tied to any specific language, SneakerNet collaborators do not have to be bound by any specific language.

 ## Configuration

 SneakerNet is highly configurable as described in the installation documentation.
 There are many configurations.
-We would like two highlight some ways that SneakerNet can be configured.
+We would like to highlight some ways that SneakerNet can be configured.

 For some genera, SneakerNet comes packaged with some recommended configurations (e.g., _Salmonella_ or _Legionella_), and an example genus with all options commented.